June Board Meeting

 http://www.ahrc.com/-American Homeowner's Resource Center, get a free newsletter with HOA news and laws.

-http://littlebytesnews.home.comcast.net-Share and read personal parenting stories, childhood memories and more, sign up for
+http://littlebytesnews.home.comcast.net-Share and read personal parenting stories, childhood memories and more, sign up for a free newsletter with parenting tips and stories.

 So get cruising!!